miroslaw-steblik/gcp-api-workflow/README.md

 1. Navigate to BigQuery, select your Project and hit the “Create Dataset” button
 2. Go to Create Table
+3. Select “External table” from the Table type dropdown — this allows BigQuery to “stream” the data from Storage in real time, rather than making a static copy.

 ![Create Table](./resources/create_table.png)

 **Done!**